pschelle/pyonepassword/README.md

 ## Example usage

 > Note: It is recommended to perform initial sign-in manually on the command line before using `pyonepassword`.
-Initial sign-in is supported but deprecated.
-Multi-factor-authenticaiton is not supported.

 ### Subsequent sign-in and item retrieval